EnokiUN/EnokiUN/README.md

 ## :wave: Hey there, I'm Enoki.

-A highschool student who likes working on FOSS projects as a hobby and a minor addiction.
+A [KFUPM](https://kfupm.edu.sa) Computer Engineering student who likes working on FOSS projects as a hobby and a minor addiction.

 You can find more information about me over on my [website](https://ensite-ad7.pages.dev/), here are some main points however: